 When Dome Cameras Make More Sense

 In customer-facing environments like retail stores or hotel lobbies, dome cameras offer discrete monitoring without creating an intimidating atmosphere.
-Their vandal-resistant design and 360-degree coverage capabilities make them ideal for indoor spaces where aesthetics matter and coverage flexibility is paramount.
+Their vandal-resistant design and 360-degree monitoring capabilities make them ideal for indoor spaces where aesthetics matter and coverage flexibility is paramount.

 Technical Specifications That Matter